 Blood film morphology is routinely performed for a variety of reasons and can be requested by contacting the laboratory on exts 33244 and 33245.
 Samples need to be less than 24 hours old.

-Haemoglobinopathy screening, for sickle cell and thalassaemia, is undertaken by using HPLC.
-Any variant haemoglobins detected are identified by electrophoresis.
-Samples may be referred to King’s College Hospital, London for thalassaemia genotyping or variant identification.
+Haemoglobinopathy screening, for sickle cell and thalassaemia, is undertaken by using Capillary electrophoresis (CE).
+Any variant haemoglobins detected are identified by acid gel electrophoresis.
+Samples may be referred to the Oxford regional genetics laboratory for thalassaemia genotyping or variant identification.
 The laboratory is also the starting point for red cell enzyme and red cell membrane investigations but please discuss any such requests first by making contact on exts 33244 and 33245.